microsoft/powerplatform-vscode/src/common/copilot/assets/walkthrough/Copilot-In-PowerPages.md

 ![Demo File Screen](./images/contextpowerpages.svg)

-To know more, see [Copilot in Power Pages documentation].
+To know more, see [Copilot in Power Pages documentation](https://go.microsoft.com/fwlink/?linkid=2206366).

 ## Help us in improving this feature